Quick Start Guide - Using Remote Tools with Splashtop

 • The Streamer registers with the Automox–Splashtop backend

-• Device status updates appear in the Remote Control accordion
+• Device status updates appear in the Remote Tools section.

 If installation or registration fails, Automox displays a Streamer Status modal with error details and a retry option.